Listen To These Women Embrace Parts Of Their Body They Learned To Love

 “Rather than photoshopping our bodies and our flaws, we've chosen to highlight and embrace them," Howard says in the official press release.
 "We may be models, but we all have cellulite, stretch marks, and other flaws that make us women (but which society teaches us to be ashamed of).
 This campaign is designed to unify women around the globe — proving that we are #AllWoman, regardless of how society and the media often makes us feel."

-If you keep up with those fronting the body positivity movement, you might notice a few familiar faces on board: Barbie Ferreira (one of our 29 Under 20), singer Leaf, social media queen Iskra Lawrence, model and TV personality Denise Bidot, and model Elliott Sailors, among others.
+If you keep up with those fronting the body positivity movement, you might notice a few familiar faces on board: Barbie Ferreira, singer Leaf, social media queen Iskra Lawrence, model and TV personality Denise Bidot, and model Elliott Sailors, among others.

 “Rather than photoshopping our bodies and our flaws, we've chosen to highlight and embrace them," Howard says in the official press release.
 "We may be models, but we all have cellulite, stretch marks, and other flaws that make us women (but which society teaches us to be ashamed of).
 This campaign is designed to unify women around the globe — proving that we are #AllWoman, regardless of how society and the media often makes us feel."

-If you keep up with those fronting the body positivity movement, you might notice a few familiar faces on board: Barbie Ferreira (one of our 29 Under 20), singer Leaf, social media queen Iskra Lawrence, model and TV personality Denise Bidot, and model Elliott Sailors, among others.
+If you keep up with those fronting the body positivity movement, you might notice a few familiar faces on board: Barbie Ferreira, singer Leaf, social media queen Iskra Lawrence, model and TV personality Denise Bidot, and model Elliott Sailors, among others.

 Ahead, Howard and Desseaux shared exclusive behind-the-scenes polaroids with Refinery29, accompanied by a component of the hashtag's message, answered by the models themselves: "As I'm getting older, I've learnt to appreciate my body because..."
 So, what's your answer?
 Share your responses in the comments below, and check out the rest of the campaign here.